 In the normal course of business, the Company has been named, from time to time, as a defendant in various legal actions, including arbitrations, class actions and other litigation, arising in connection with its activities as a diversified financial services institution.
 Certain of the actual or threatened legal actions include claims for substantial compensatory and/or punitive damages or claims for indeterminate amounts of damages.
-In some cases, the issuers that would otherwise be the primary defendants in such cases are bankrupt or otherwise in financial distress.
-The Company also is involved, from time to time, in other reviews, investigations and proceedings (both formal and informal) by governmental and self-regulatory agencies regarding the Company's business including, among other matters, accounting and operational matters, certain of which may result in adverse judgments, settlements, fines, penalties, injunctions or other relief.
-The number of these reviews, investigations and proceedings has increased in recent years with regard to many firms in the financial services industry, including the Company.
+In some cases, the issuers that would otherwise be the primary defendants in such cases are bankrupt or in financial distress.
+The Company is also involved, from time to time, in other reviews, investigations and proceedings (both formal and informal) by governmental and self-regulatory agencies regarding the Company's business, including, among other matters, accounting and operational matters, certain of which may result in adverse judgments, settlements, fines, penalties, injunctions or other relief.
+The number of these reviews, investigations and proceedings has increased in recent years.

-The Company contests liability and/or the amount of damages in each pending matter.
-In view of the inherent difficulty of predicting the outcome of such matters, particularly in cases where claimants seek substantial or indeterminate damages or where investigations and proceedings are in the early stages, the Company cannot predict with certainty the loss or range of loss, if any, related to such matters, how such matters will be resolved, when they will ultimately be resolved, or what the eventual settlement, fine, penalty or other relief might be.
-Subject to the foregoing, the Company believes, based on current knowledge and after consultation with counsel, that the outcome of each such pending matter could be material to the Company's operating results for a particular future period, depending on, among other things, the level of the Company's revenues or income for such period.
-The Company also believes, except for the Coleman Litigation described below, that the outcome of each such pending matter will not have a material adverse effect on the consolidated financial condition.
+The Company contests liability and/or the amount of damages as appropriate in each pending matter.
+In view of the inherent difficulty of predicting the outcome of such matters, particularly in cases where claimants seek substantial or indeterminate damages or where investigations and proceedings are in the early stages, the Company cannot predict with certainty the loss or range of loss, if any, related to such matters, how such or if such matters will be resolved, when they will ultimately be resolved, or what the eventual settlement, fine, penalty or other relief, if any, might be.
+Subject to the foregoing, and except for the pending matter described in the paragraphs below, the Company believes, based on current knowledge and after consultation with counsel, that the outcome of all other pending matters will not have a material adverse effect on the consolidated financial condition of the Company, although the outcome of such matters could be material to the Company's operating results for a particular future period, depending on, among other things, the level of the Company's revenues or income for such period.

-of the Company.
 Legal reserves have been established in accordance with SFAS No. 5, "Accounting for Contingencies."
 Once established, reserves are adjusted when there is more information available or when an event occurs requiring a change.